A B2B Content Marketing Strategy That Works in 2025

 Video

-Video is predicted to account for 82% of all web traffic by the end of this year.
-It’s also the most in-demand type of content by users B2B companies can use video to provide topical content, webinars, product demos, live event streams and more.
+About 92% of marketers say video generates a solid return on investment.
+It’s also the most in-demand type of content by users B2B companies can use video to provide topical content, webinars, product demos, live event streams, and more.

 Infographics